nkil1/cse15l-lab-reports/Week-1-Lab-Report_1.md

 For this specific example, all you need to do is press the "up" key in order to copy a file to the remote server and run it in only a few keystrokes!
 (Up key mileage may vary based on how many commands you plan on running in between)\
 \
 ![EZ remote](./pleasantremote.png)
-<figcaption> Commands needed to copy and run WhereAmI on the server all in one line, easily accessible by the up key.</figcaption>
+ Commands needed to copy and run WhereAmI on the server all in one line, easily accessible by the up key.
 <br />
 <br />